Simply Business Loan

 Applying

-Are you bankrupt looking to get just one chance to establish yourself?
+Are you bankrupt and looking to get just one chance to establish yourself?
 If the answer to this question is yes, you must know how difficult it is to get a business loan to start a business as bankrupt.
 Declaring Bankruptcy is typically interpreted as admitting defeat.
 This is a sad viewpoint because Bankruptcy is intended to provide a lifeline for people and corporations drowning in debt.
 The bankruptcy code in the United States helps Americans to have a second chance.

-On the other hand, a bankruptcy will raise red flags for lenders.
+On the other hand, bankruptcy will raise red flags for lenders.
 Also, it damages your credit, albeit the damage will be temporary.
 A bankruptcy does not have to be the end of your firm; Best Buy, American Apparel, and the Chicago Cubs are just a few high-profile companies that survived after declaring Chapter 11 bankruptcy.
 Even Apple was on the verge of bankruptcy in the late 1990s.
 Finding company capital after Bankruptcy is harder but not impossible.

 Type of Bankruptcies

-There are three types of Bankruptcy that small business owners should be aware of before acquiring a business loan.
+If you’re planning on getting a loan to start a new business, there are three types of Bankruptcy that small business owners should be aware of before acquiring a business loan.
 The most prevalent type of Bankruptcy in the United States is Chapter 7, which necessitates the liquidation of the business.

 While Chapter 7 necessitates the closure of a business, Chapters 11 and 13 require reorganization.
 Chapter 13 is largely for people, but it can also apply to single proprietorship firms.
 You must demonstrate to a court that you have a reorganization plan for repaying your debts in these sorts of Bankruptcy.
 You can negotiate arrangements with your creditors.
 Your filing must be approved by both the judge and the creditors.